Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM02-InsecureOutput.md

 ### MITRE ATLAS Techniques

-- AML.T0011: User Execution

-  Description: An adversary may rely upon a user executing malicious code or outputs from a system.
-Users may inadvertently execute unsafe code or outputs that were not properly validated or sanitized by the system before being presented to the user.

-  Justification: A user could execute unchecked malicious outputs from an LLM system, enabling exploits like XSS on the user's browser due to lack of output encoding.
+- AML.T0040: ML Model Inference API Access

+  Description: Adversaries may use inference API access to an LLM to craft malicious prompts designed to generate insecure outputs containing unvalidated code snippets or injection payloads.
+These payloads take advantage of inadequate output handling in downstream systems.

+  Justification: Inference API access provides the ability to tune prompts to maximize insecure output generation.

 - AML.T0043: Craft Adversarial Data

-  Description: An adversary carefully crafts adversarial inputs to manipulate the behavior of a machine learning model and influence the outputs it generates.
-The modifications to the inputs are designed to achieve the adversary's objectives.

-  Justification: Specially crafted prompts provided to an LLM system could produce intentionally insecure outputs, such as unvalidated code snippets, that take advantage of lack of validation in downstream systems.
+  Description: Adversaries may carefully craft prompts to manipulate the LLM into generating insecure outputs designed to exploit lack of validation in downstream systems.
+The prompts can be tuned to produce unvalidated code or injection payloads.

+  Justification: Crafting prompts precisely controls LLM outputs, enabling generation of malicious payloads by exploiting inadequate downstream validation.

 - AML.T0044: Full ML Model Access

-  Description: An adversary gains complete white-box access to a machine learning model, meaning they have full knowledge of the model architecture, parameters, training data, and other implementation details.
-This level of access enables them to meticulously craft inputs to manipulate model behavior.

-  Justification: With full access to the LLM, an adversary could carefully tune prompts to maximize generation of insecure outputs such as injection payloads tailored to vulnerabilities in downstream systems.
+  Description: Full white-box access enables adversaries to meticulously tune prompts to optimally exploit vulnerabilities in downstream systems by maximizing generation of insecure outputs like unvalidated code snippets or injection payloads.

+  Justification: With full access, adversaries can precisely craft prompts to generate extremely tailored insecure outputs exploiting downstream systems.

 - AML.T0045: ML Intellectual Property Theft

-  Description: An adversary may exfiltrate proprietary machine learning artifacts and data in order to steal intellectual property and cause economic harm to an organization.
-Lack of proper validation and encoding of model outputs could enable unauthorized access to sensitive artifacts and data.
+  Description: Adversaries may attempt to exfiltrate artifacts or data by manipulating LLM outputs to encode and embed sensitive information that is then decoded downstream.
+Insecure handling that fails to sanitize outputs could enable this exfiltration.

-  Justification: Failure to properly handle model outputs could inadvertently expose sensitive intellectual property or enable an adversary to steal data assets due to lack of proper access controls.
+  Justification: Failure to sanitize outputs could allow embedding of stolen IP or data for exfiltration.

-- AML.T0046: Spamming ML System with Chaff Data

-  Description: An adversary may overwhelm a machine learning system with a large volume of chaff data designed to increase false positives and waste the time of human analysts tasked with reviewing system outputs.

-  Justification: A high volume of meaningless outputs produced by an LLM could waste substantial analyst time if incorrectly passed downstream to human reviewers without additional validation.

 - AML.T0047: ML-Enabled Product or Service

-  Description: An adversary leverages access to a product or service that utilizes machine learning internally to gain access to the underlying ML model.
-This access could then be abused to craft malicious inputs and insecure outputs.

-  Justification: By gaining access to an LLM-enabled product or service, an adversary could potentially craft inputs that produce insecure outputs by exploiting the product's access to the underlying LLM.
+  Description: By gaining access to an LLM-enabled product/service, an adversary could potentially craft prompts designed to generate insecure outputs by exploiting the product's access to the underlying LLM and lack of output validation in connected downstream systems.

+  Justification: Access to LLM-enabled services provides prompting access that could produce insecure outputs.

 ### MITRE ATT&CK Mitigations